anmatika/whee/readme.md

 ## 3. TECHNICAL DETAILS

-Cart is based on Simplecartjs.
+* Cart is based on Simplecartjs.
+* The look and feel is based on the free bootsrap temlate shop-homepage
+* jQuery.tmpl is used for templating the offer item

 ## 4. COMPONENTS USED